nehaarora26/tech241_aws/README.md

+# I am testing how to integrate jenkins with github...
 ## What is DevOps?

 ### DevOps is a set of practices and principles that aims to improve collaboration, communication, and integration between software development (Dev) and IT operations (Ops) teams within an organization.